EdwinVW/dapr-workshop/README.md

 - Bindings
 - Secrets management

 Because Dapr can be used from several programming languages, we added 2 versions of the hands-on assignments to the workshop.
 All the assignments can be executed using **.NET (C#)** or **Java**.
-Please decide which language and follow the instructions accordingly.
+Please decide which language you want to use, and follow the instructions accordingly.

 You will be using Dapr in self-hosted mode.